5 Ways Your Office Is Giving You a Headache (and what you can do about it!)

 Processed foods, including those on the menus of fast-food joints, contain ingredients like nitrate or nitrite, and artificial sweeteners that increase blood flow, leading to head pressure and pain.
 Food processors add it to their meat products to protect against Clostridium botulinum, the bacteria that causes food poisoning, and because it gives the meat that fresh, pink color and “cured” taste.

-The best bet is to bring a home-cooked meal, packed with vegetables, proteins and healthy grains to work.
+The best bet is to bring a home-cooked meal, packed with vegetables, proteins, and healthy grains to work.
 If that’s not an option, try to choose a lighter, healthier option on the restaurant menu at least a few times per week.
 Also, always ask for your food to be prepared without MSG or seasoning salt (which contains MSG) the next time you’re ordering take-out.

-Another trick is to keep healthy snacks on your desk – nuts, fruit, a small yoghurt or even some dark chocolate.
+Another trick is to keep healthy snacks on your desk – nuts, fruit, a small yogurt, or even some dark chocolate.
 That way you won’t starve before lunch or have the urge to run to the communal fast food drawer or the Girl Scout cookies.

 Do your eyes hurt, burn or itch after a day at work?
 Poor lighting may be to blame for your symptoms.
 Many companies use inexpensive fluorescent lighting to light large areas because it’s a fairly inexpensive option.
 Unfortunately, your eyes pay the price.